adamherdman/SharePointTransfer/README.md

 ![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)

-A desktop application designed to streamline the transfer of large datasets from a SharePoint site to an SFTP server.
+A desktop application designed to streamline the transfer of large datasets from a SharePoint site to an SFTP server for the Lloyd George Data Project.
 The tool features a user-friendly graphical interface, manifest-driven downloads, and secure uploads, making complex data migration tasks simple and repeatable.

 Main reason for this project was due to the 20GB download limitation within sharepoint.